zenhack/dedup-backup/README.md

 unchanged, and will not be hashed.

-The `--chown` option tells `dedup-backup` to change the owner and group on the files in `DESTIONATION` to match those in `SOURCE`.
+The `--chown` option tells `dedup-backup` to change the owner and group on the files in `DESTINATION` to match those in `SOURCE`.
 Root access is required for this option.

 # License